forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-overview.md

 ## The CodeGen Model

-**Important**: Einstein for Developers uses a customized LLM that is based on Salesforce's open-source CodeGen model.
+**Important**: Einstein for Developers uses a customized LLM that is based on our open-source CodeGen model.
 This model that powers Einstein for Developers is the exclusive property of Salesforce.

 ### About our Open source CodeGen 2.5